Essential Components of an Independent Contractor Agreement

 Note, we are not providing legal, tax or payroll advice.
 Please consult your legal, tax and payroll professionals.
 These are simply to serve as guidelines based on our own experiences.

 Freelance contract agreements / independent contractor agreements should be carefully reviewed before presenting to an independent contractor / freelancer.
 Please contact an employment attorney for additional insight.

 Still feeling overwhelmed?
-Liquid users can use our pre-existing templates for freelance contractor agreements, in addition to making it easy to onboard, manage, and pay freelancers / independent contractors.
-Click here to sign-up for our limited free beta!
+Liquid users can use our pre-existing templates for freelance contractor agreements.
+We make it easy to onboard, manage, and pay freelancers / independent contractors.
+Try Liquid today!